travigd/documentation/index.md

 - [Part 12 - (Aside) Database storage and backing up](http://codeofrob.com/entries/evented-github-adventure---database-storage-and-backing-up.html)
 - [Part 13 - Sentiment analysis of github commits](http://codeofrob.com/entries/evented-github-adventure---sentiment-analysis-of-github-commits.html)

-There is also a [video of Greg Young's "In The Brain" session](http://skillsmatter.com/podcast/design-architecture/event-store-as-a-read-model) recorded at SkillsMatter in London about using projections for Complex Event Processing.
+There is also a [video of Greg Young’s “In The Brain” session](http://skillsmatter.com/podcast/design-architecture/event-store-as-a-read-model) recorded at SkillsMatter in London about using projections for Complex Event Processing.

 ### Other Posts